 Lightening your hair colour is actually quite a complex chemical process that takes a high level of skill.
-To keep this from turning into a college-level chemistry class, think of it in two phases:
+There are 2 main phases:

 ALWAYS SEE A PROFESSIONAL HAIR COLOURIST TO LIGHTEN YOUR HAIR

 Repeat after us: I will not bleach my own hair.
-This is most definitely not the time to DIY as a lightening service has to be done just right to prevent major damage to your hair.
+This is definitely not the time to consider DIY, as what happens to hair when you bleach it needs to be professionally managed to prevent major damage and achieve the intended tone.

-“It requires lots of care and skill to make sure that the hair lightener is being applied correctly and in a timely fashion so that you don’t end up with excess breakage,” she explains.
+“It requires lots of care and skill to make sure that the hair lightener is being applied correctly and in a timely fashion so that you don’t end up with excess breakage,” explains Celene.
 Not only will a professional colourist know how to do this, they can also help you come up with a progressive lightening plan.
-Especially if you’re making a drastic change, it’s absolutely better to gradually lighten your hair in phases.
+If you’re making a drastic change, it’s also recommended to gradually lighten your hair in phases.

 “This keeps the hair healthier, so you can ultimately push the colour further and get a better end result,” Celene says.
 Depending on how light you want to go, this can mean spacing your colouring appointments at least six weeks apart, if not more.